Adaptive generative moment matching networks for improved learning of dependence structures: Adaptive generative moment matching networks

+We now address the network architecture and parameter choices.
 We follow \cite{hofertprasadzhu2021a} and utilize the MLP with ReLU activation functions for hidden layers and sigmoid for the output layer.
-In Sections~\ref{sec:assess_fit} to \ref{sec:simulation} we use a single hidden layer with 300 neurons.
+In Sections~\ref{sec:assess_fit} to \ref{sec:simulation} we use a single hidden layer with 300 neurons, as in \cite{hofertprasadzhu2021a}.
 In Section~\ref{sec:prediction} we also investigate a deeper architecture with two hidden layers of sizes 2000 and 500, respectively, and a wide one with 10\,000 neurons in a single hidden layer.
-As prior distribution $F_{\bm{Z}}$, we use the standard normal distribution with dimension $\dpri=d$ throughout, that is with the same dimension as the training sample, except for Section~\ref{sec:rqmc} where we also experiment with $\dpri < d$.
+As prior distribution $F_{\bm{Z}}$, we use $\N_{\dpri}(\bm{0},I_{\dpri})$ with $\dpri=d$ throughout, except for Section~\ref{sec:rqmc}, where we also experiment with $\dpri < d$.
+Parameters that remain fixed in Sections~\ref{sec:assess_fit} to \ref{sec:prediction} are specified as follows; application-specific setups (e.g.\ types of copulas, strength of dependencies, dimensions $d$) and parameters (e.g.\ training sample size $\ntrn$, batch size $\nbat$) will be detailed in the respective sections.
+For the patience in epoch $t=1,\dots,\nepo$, we found through experimentation that

+ensures that the model is sufficiently optimized with respect to each set of bandwidths before updating to the next such set, which then results in a faster and more robust convergence behavior of the training procedure.
+The maximal number of training epochs is set to be $\nepo = 800$ and the maximal number of training phases is chosen as $\nphs=4$, which is sufficient for early stopping in all examples run.
+The vector of number of kernels over all training phases is $(n_{\krn,1},\dots,n_{\krn,\nphs})=(6, 12, 24, 48)$.
+Since we found by experimentation that a bandwidth vector denser around the left tail of $\hat{F}_{\mathcal{D}(U)}$ improves learning, we specify

+which is equidistant in log-scale, ending in 0.95 and denser near $0$ with every phase.
+An intuition behind this choice is that smaller bandwidths can help capture finer differences between the target- and model-generated distributions.
+For optimization, we use the Adam optimizer of \cite{kingma2015} with learning rates $\gamma_k = 0.001\cdot 5^{-(k-1)}$, $k=1,\dots,\nphs$, in order to account for the gradient inflation partially induced by the increase in the number of kernels over different training phases and to improve the convergence of the training loss in later phases.
+The number of datasets $\nrep$ generated for computing the validation loss during training is chosen as $\nrep=50$ and the size of each dataset is set to be $\ndat=3000$.
+Finally, the relative convergence tolerances where chosen as $\Delta_{\text{trn}}=0$ and $\Delta_{\text{val}}=0.05$ throughout.

 MLP architectures are smooth almost everywhere, which helps to preserve the low discrepancy of RQMC point sets after they are passed through the neural network.
-This facilitates the use of AGMMN RQMC estimators for better performance over AGMMN-based Monte Carlo (MC) estimators, even when the AGMMN is trained on pseudo-random samples.
+This suggests the use of AGMMN RQMC estimators for better performance over AGMMN-based Monte Carlo (MC) estimators, even when the AGMMN is trained on pseudo-random samples.
 Quasi-random sampling from AGMMNs then follows the same steps as for GMMNs in \cite{hofertprasadzhu2021a}, which are summarized in the following algorithm.